This article comprises answers to the most popular questions regarding a usability test.

-The main goal of the usability audit is to analyze users’ behavior.
+The main goal is to analyze users’ behavior.
 In current conditions, the analysis defines traffic by device, so the whole audience is divided into mobile, tablet, and desktop users.
-This approach is caused by drastic increase of mobile traffic.
+This approach is caused by a drastic increase in mobile traffic.

 The comparison of search results for “makeup”:

 A client gets a precise report (above 20 A4 pages).
 A quality report includes a list of mistakes and inaccuracies, suggestions for their elimination, and recommendations regarding website optimization.

 Often, the recommendations aim for